thiagoifsc/python-studies/README.md

 # python-studies

-Just a repository for my personal notes over my studies and some piece of python code :)
+Just a repository for personal notes over my studies and some pieces of python code :)